Practical Quantum K-Means Clustering: Performance Analysis and Applications in Energy Grid Classification: Acknowledgment

 \section{Acknowledgment}

-We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
+We gratefully acknowledge Arthur Kosmala for his contributions to running portions of the parallelized distance metric experiments used in the Energy Grid use-case.
+We also acknowledge the use of IBM Quantum services for this work.
+The views expressed are those of the authors, and do not reflect the official policy or position of IBM or IBM Quantum.
+S.D. completed this research as part of the Munich Quantum Valley, supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus and was supported partly via the Emmy-Noether grant no. 1129/2-1 of the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft).